PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 • The Surplus Allowance Received from Husband on the wife’s record

-Note: In the scenario that the husband has a primary and secondary record, the system will first set all the surplus allowances against the husband’s secondary record.
-If the secondary record will not use all the surplus allowances then in the Edit Employment Allocation screen enter the amount of allowances required against the secondary record to cover the secondary estimated pay, recalculate the code and the system will calculate the surplus married allowance transferred and record this on the married allowance screen in income, allowances, benefits and deduction.
+If the secondary record will not use all the surplus allowances then in the Edit Employment Allocation screen enter the amount of allowances required against the secondary record to cover the secondary estimated pay and recalculate the tax code.
+NPS will recalculate the surplus married allowance transferred, and will record this on the Married allowance screen in IABD.

 Elected Allowance Transfer - Form 18

-You should select the appropriate drop down menu Married Couple’s Allowance to Wife
+You should select the appropriate drop down menu Married Couple’s allowance to Wife

 • None